-Title Image: A view of Basel’s Old Town from the Rhine River
+Title Image: Basel, Switzerland, a view of Old Town from the Rhine River

 Happy New Year!
-And New Year 2017 has me in Switzerland – first stop Basel.
+And New Year 2017 has me in Europe – first stop Basel, Switzerland.
 I’m giving a talk at a linguistics conference in Geneva in a few days so I thought I’d expand my excursion a bit.